Using liquid mushroom culture to grow mushrooms could leave you feeling more like a scientist or mycologist than a hobbyist.

 - Allow the jar and contents to reach room temperature.

-- Add some mother culture to your liquid culture.
+- Add some mother culture to your liquid culture (more on where you can buy your mother culture below).

 If you are not using an airport jar, don’t remove the lid until you are ready to inoculate your substrate and replace the lid as soon as you are done.
 This will prevent airborne contaminants from entering the jar and ruining your mycelium.